-To prepare nurses to be leaders in providing patient-centered care, fostering research, integrating knowledge and improving health outcomes from all.
+To prepare graduates to be leaders in providing patient-centered care, fostering research, integrating knowledge and improving health outcomes for all.

 To be a regional center for excellence in nursing education and scholarship.

-- Social Justice: upholding moral, legal, and humanistic principles.
-This value is reflected in professional practice when the person works to assure treatment under the law and access to quality health care.
+Social Justice: upholding moral, legal and humanistic principles.
+This value is reflected in professional practice when the person works to assure equitable treatment under the law and access to quality health care.

-- Responsiveness: responding to the legitimate needs of constituents, in coordination with education, economic, political and cultural systems.
+Responsiveness: responding to the needs of constituents, in coordination with education, economic, political and cultural systems.
 This value is fundamental because it relates to basic human rights.

 Student Learning Outcomes